TOUR WITH US

 Our visit also includes a private tour of the house, with the opportunity to see the celebrated Rainbow Portrait and precious artefacts connected to one of England’s greatest monarchs.

-Along the way, we will slip into a tiny, secluded Norfolk church to view a rare Tudor survival: Anne Boleyn’s white falcon badge displayed beside Elizabeth I’s royal arms on a sixteenth-century rood screen.
+However, before we reach Hatfield, we will slip into a tiny, secluded Norfolk church to view a rare Tudor survival: Anne Boleyn’s white falcon badge displayed beside Elizabeth I’s royal arms on a sixteenth-century rood screen.
 A quiet, extraordinary glimpse of mother and daughter, preserved against the odds.

 DAY FIVE: THE RISE AND FALL OF ANNE BOLEYN